razaghimahdi/Coroutines-Kotlin-01/README.md

 So We use suspending function to avoid trip blocking and hence to provide a smooth uninterrupted expreince to our users.

+## Retrofit & Coroutine:
+#### There are 3 steps of using retrofit:
+Data Classes( to convert JSON data we need to create data classes) Service Interface( to define functions with URL) Retrofit Instance

 <img src="screenshots/Screenshot_20201224_185126.png" width="300">
 <img src="screenshots/Screenshot_20201224_185136.png" width="300">

+## 23